 Spinodoid topologies cover an extreme and seamless range of anisotropic (direction-dependent) mechanical properties, as demonstrated, e.g., by their tailorable anisotropic elastic moduli – creating materials that are stiff in some directions and soft in others.

-We show that the spinodoid design space can be integrated with an efficient and robust machine learning technique for the inverse design of (meta-)materials, in particular, uniform and functionally-graded cellular mechanical metamaterials with tailored direction-dependent (anisotropic) stiffness and density.
+We showed that the spinodoid design space can be integrated with an efficient and robust machine learning (ML) technique for the inverse design of (meta-)materials, in particular, uniform and functionally-graded cellular mechanical metamaterials with tailored direction-dependent (anisotropic) stiffness and density.

 We explored the application of this inverse design framework toward synthetic bones and scaffolds.
 Specifically, the inverse design ML model accurately predicts topologies that match the target relative density and anisotropic elastic stiffness as well as bear geometric resemblance to the natural trabecular bone topologies and achieves this, remarkably, without prior information about bone during the learning stage.

 Currently, we are collaborating with experimentalists towards combining the ML-guided invere design with two-photon lithography to design and fabricate 3D porous scaffolds with prescribed elastic properties.
 (Coming soon!)

 We presented a two-scale topology optimization framework for the design of macroscopic bodies with an optimized elastic response, which is achieved by means of a spatially-variant spinodoid architecture on the microscale.
 As a departure from classical FE2-type approaches, we replaced the costly microscale homogenization by a ML-based surrogate model (using deep neural networks).
 We designed porous structures for minimal compliance with structural features spanning several orders of magnitude in lengthscale.